joseamoroso/Visual-Speaker-Recognition/README.md

 └── segmentVideos.py			#Script to segment original videos into utterances ussing CSV files timestamps in each video.
 ```
 ##  Videos segmentation
+First we run the `segmentVideos.py`, which will generate the videos separated by each speech mode and specific utterance.
+This script uses the timestamp provided by the dataset to segment each utterance.

+> Note: The script will generate only the segmentation for phrases, to apply segmentation for digits user should change the paths used in the script.

 ##  Lips coordinates extraction

+Now we execute:

+    python3 lipsCoordExtraction.py
+  With this, we generate files containing the coordinates of the lips in each frame for all videos.
+To specify number of coordinates, type of face location algorithm and dataset, we need to change commented parts in code.

 ## Features processing (lips coordinates)
+Function used for feature processing in this case, normalization of lip coordinates can be found in `featuresProcessing.py`, these function are used directly when required in the step of generating HMMs.

 ## Generate HMMs from features